 NIEA and the Local Planning Authorities (LPAs) in Northern Ireland recommend that a NI Biodiversity Checklist accompany all planning applications.
 They were designed as a step-by-step guide for applicants and their agents to help identify when ecological surveys and assessments are required and what these might be.
 The Checklist and NIEA advice relating to it can be found here.

-Sections 1 and 2 of the Checklist have been designed to be completed by non-ecologists with their knowledge of the site and other freely available information (e.g. on designated sites), although many non-ecologists will struggle to complete these sections with any certainty.
+Sections 1 and 2 of the Checklist have been designed to be completed by non-ecologists.
+However, many non-ecologists will struggle to complete these sections with any certainty.

-In cases where it can be demonstrated through the NI Biodiversity Checklist Assessment that the planning application is unlikely to cause negative ecological effects and therefore no ecological surveys or assessments are required, the submission of this checklist can significantly speed up the planning process and avoid unnecessary costs.
+If it can be demonstrated through the NI Biodiversity Checklist that the works are unlikely to cause negative ecological effects no ecological surveys or assessments are required.
+In this case, the submission of this checklist can significantly speed up the planning process and avoid unnecessary costs.

 Where an answer of ‘YES’ has been provided in Sections 1 or 2, or the LPA or NIEA believe that the answer is ‘YES’, an ecologist will need to complete sections 3 and 4.
 Often this will mean that a Preliminary Ecological Appraisal (PEA) or an Extended Phase 1 Habitat Survey will be needed.
 In this case, if ecological surveys or assessments are completed, a NI Biodiversity Checklist is not required as all the information supplied in the checklist is included within standard ecological survey reporting formats, avoiding the cost (£200) for completion of a NI Biodiversity Checklist